Mar292024

 Hajer Gueldich is the current African Union Legal Counsel.
 She served as an elected Member of the African Union Commission on International law (AUCIL) (2015-2023) and the Chairperson of the Commission (2022-2023).
 She was appointed as a member of the team of experts on the Institutional Reform of the African Union, since 2017.
 Prof. Gueldich is a professor in law at the University of Carthage (Tunisia) where she is also the Director of the Center of Research in International law, International Jurisdictions and Comparative Constitutional Law.
 She is also a visiting Professor at the Universities of Angers and Rennes (France), Venice and Siena (Italy), Saint Joseph (Lebanon), Laval University (Canada) and the Pan-African University (Cameroon).
 She has several publications in the fields of international law, humanitarian law, human rights, constitutional law, political science, administrative organization, compared legal systems and transitional periods, in Tunisia and abroad.
 Prof. Gueldich obtained her undergraduate law degrees as well as her PhD at the University of Carthage.

-Angela Hefti is a Swiss National Science Foundation Postdoctoral Fellow and a Visiting Researcher at Harvard Law School.
+Angela Hefti is a Visiting Researcher/Postdoctoral Fellow at Harvard Law School.
 Angela spent her fellowship at the European Court of Human Rights.
 Previously, she was a research fellow at the Schell Center for International Human Rights, where she conducted research towards the completion of her Ph.D., based at the University of Lucerne in Switzerland.
 She was also a co-founder and co-President of the YLS European Law Association.
 She earned her LL.M. as a Fulbright scholar.
 Prior to her graduate studies, Angela worked at the University of Lucerne in Switzerland, where she was the Associate Director of an international human rights program and a researcher/lecturer.
 She also clerked at the Inter-American Court of Human Rights in Costa Rica and was a visiting researcher at the Max Planck Institute for Comparative Public Law and International Law in Germany.
 During her legal education in Spain and Switzerland, Angela interned at the Appeals Chamber of the International Criminal Tribunal for Rwanda in the Netherlands, and the Spanish Refugee Commission in Las Palmas de Gran Canaria.

 Abadir M. Ibrahim is the Associate Director of the Human Rights Program (HRP) at Harvard Law School.
 He plays a substantive and managerial role in innovating and implementing academic activities, including the speaker series, conferences, and the HRP’s various fellowships.
 Dr. Ibrahim’s current research agenda focuses on African approaches to human rights and his broader research interests encompass the intersections between global human rights normative structures and non-Western cultural/religious institutions and traditions with an emphasis on normative ethics and religion.
 His academic and legal work focuses on African countries, and especially his home country of Ethiopia, and engages with the African system of human rights.
 Dr. Ibrahim worked in different roles within the human rights field and his career spans government administration, legal practice, advocacy, scholarship and education.
 Previously, he was the Head of the Secretariat for the Legal and Justice Affairs Advisory Council of Ethiopia – an independent statutory body mandated with advising and providing technical support to the Ethiopian government on pro-democracy and pro-rights justice sector reforms.
 He earned his J.S.D. from the Intercultural Human Rights Program at St. Thomas University, School of Law.
 Dr. Ibrahim further holds LL.M. degrees from St. Thomas University and Addis Ababa University respectively, and an LL.B. from Addis Ababa University.